pedrumgolriz/showhaus/README.md

 To set up your own  instance of Showhaus, you can use [this install script](#).
 This should automatically install and configure most of the stack.

-Once you do that, there's a script called ```bash.sh``` in the home directory that initiates a local server and runs a SASS compiler.
+Once you do that, there's a nifty bash script called ```bash.sh``` that initiates a local server and runs a SASS compiler.
+You can find it in the home directory.

 ### APIs